Melrose Place (2009 TV series): Critical

 Entertainment Weekly's Ken Tucker gave the pilot a B, stating that "it remains to be seen whether the new Melrose will become as giddily addictive as its predecessor — but it's off to a promisingly dizzy start."
 The Los Angeles Times compared the update to the original, noting that "Camp has given way to noir, soap has morphed into mystery, and acting and dialogue have become more sophisticated while alcoholism, drug addiction, infidelity and even murder remain among the permanent residents of the fictitious 4616 Melrose Place."
 The Hollywood Reporter stated, "It's all brand new and shiny but comfortably familiar and keenly calculated.
 The pleasures abound within the walls of the new 'MP,' but be warned: You'll want to take a shower afterward."
 Melrose Place was the No. 1 trending topic on Twitter for about an hour on its debut night, and its ratings put it in second place among its core young adult audience in the 9 pm hour.

 Metacritic gave the episode a Metascore of 57, signifying mixed reviews, a weighted average based on a select 23 critical reviews.

 International syndication

 Melrose Place began airing in 26 countries in Latin America on November 10, 2009, via Sony Entertainment Television.
-Episodes were aired in English, and are subtitled in Spanish, Portuguese, or French.
+Episodes were aired in English, and are subtitled in French, Portuguese and Spanish.

-Home media

-As of October 26, 2010, Amazon's CreateSpace manufacture-on-demand (MOD) program began exclusively selling Melrose Place: The DVD Edition.
-This is a 6-disc set (740 minutes) with the entire run of the show, plus bonus cast interviews.